Fishbone-Aquatics/Aquarium-Capitalists/README.md

 ## TODO:
 - update gathering to have its own slice so we can start the below.
-- background tasks. (you can switch tabs and it will continue the action)
+- background tasks. (you can switch tabs and it will continue the action / update status)
 - offline progression.
 (We can start with 5 minutes for testing, up to 24 hours but with the consideration that there will be ways to increase it via in game currency later)
 - we lost our beautiful bubbles during expeditions.
+- menu should collapse (perhaps we put the chat back here at some point) -- admin panel perhaps (should hide behind a collapsable menu)
     - button to reset account until there is a sign in.
+    - button to add one of each start item (filter, heater etc)
 ## Screenshots
 [<img src="https://github.com/Fishbone-Aquatics/Aquarium-Capitalists/blob/main/screenshots/WorkingGridExample.gif">](https://github.com/Fishbone-Aquatics/Aquarium-Capitalists/blob/main/screenshots/WorkingGridExample.gif)